LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It is well known for it's strict rules tailored to creating saftey critical code.
 These systems must be developed correctly, or they can result in death or injury of people.
 Howevever, the emphasis is on **saftey critical C code**.
+This means a lot of NASA's reasoning is related to the woes of C and how to make C more safer.
-Most programmers are not developing saftey critical code, and most languages can't implement every rule.
+Most programmers are not developing saftey critical code, and some languages can't implement every rule.
-Additionally, these rules do not explicity go over input sanitization or overflow checks.
 Despite this, I feel it is at least important to know what rules you can implement given your circumstance.

-Below is my interpretation and my personal take for NASA's rules.
+Below is my interpretation for NASA's rules.
+Keep in mind as you read that these rules are for **saftey critical C Code**.
+NASA has their rules for a reason, but you'll more than likely have different rules.
+I want to see how applicable these rules are to general coding or other languages.
 From the sources I have read they really just regurgitate NASA's rules which is nice but not inciteful.
-NASA has their rules for their environment, but how applicable are these rules to general coding?
 The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
-I would heavily suggest you read the documentation in sources as it provides insight into their expectations and reasonings.
+I would heavily suggest you read the documents in sources as it provides insight into NASA's expectations and reasonings.

 ## Note For Other Languages

-I understand that most programmers are not coding rovers, satellites, or rockets so not every rule may be applicable.
+I understand that this rule set is focused on C.
+If you are concerned about security read up about security standards for your language.
-Some of the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to other languages.
+For example, the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to all languages.
 Weakly typed and OOP languages make it impossible to avoid the HEAP.
 Some languages abstract away pointers into objects or arrays.
 Some preprocessors amount to just import statements.
 There is also the rule about compiling with max pedanticness which favors strongly typed languages.
-However, I do feel it is important to know what rules you can implement even if it's for a web app.
-Some of NASA's rules relate to readability which any language can implement.
+However, some of NASA's rules relate to readability and defensive coding which any language can implement.
+Reading these rules can help change your mindset into at least trying to be more defensive.

+## The Rules

-### 1. Have a clear simple control flow
+### 1. Restrict code to very simple control flow constructs

 This rule in combination with 4 and 6 helps create clean code that's easy to audit for humans and tool-based analysis.
 A simple control flow can reveal logic errors that otherwise could have remained hidden.
 It also incentivises breaking up work into tasks.

-To help facilitate a simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
+To help facilitate a **very** simple control flow, NASA bans the usage of goto, setjmp, longjmp, and recursion.
 From what I can see though, they do not say anything about break or continue statements.
 I know some of my professors absolutely hated break and continue.
-Break and continue are simply another tool that can be used in the right situation.
-Sometimes it's more clear to use break or continue sometimes it's not it just depends on what is more readable.
+Compared to what NASA bans though, break and continue aren't that bad.
+They are restricted to just loops, and are explicit enough in what they do to flow.
-Speaking of readability, early exiting from a funtion is a valid option for NASA.
+Speaking of flow, early exiting from a funtion is a valid option for NASA.
-Again it just depends on what's the simpler and most readable control flow.
+Again it just depends on what's the simpler and most readable in relation to flow.

 NASA avoids recursion as they must have certainty in boundedness.
 They want to have an acyclic function call graph to prove execution falls within bounds.
 What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
 Perhaps your testing shows it is within bounds most of the time, but what happens during unexpected behavior?
 In this case all you really know is that it should eventually reach the base case or blow out the stack.
-NASA handles this concern of run away code in rule 2 with the absence of recursion.
+With the absence of recursion, NASA can handle run away code in a simple manner specified in rule 2.
 Threading is also a concern.
 Each thread has their own stack in the same memory space, so it is possible for a recursive function in a thread to completely clobber another thread.
+Of course this would depend on how the threads are implemented.
 I do recognize the usage of recursion.
-Some problems may just be too complex for iterative implementations like trees.
+Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
+I doubt that NASA is parsing JSONs on Mars though.
-I would say to avoid using recursion if you can as any recursive solution can be implemented in an iterative one.
+Depending on your constraints, I would say to avoid using recursion if you can as any recursive solution can be implemented as an iterative one.

-Setjmp and longjmp make sense given the embedded environment.
+Setjmp and longjmp make sense given the embedded environment and saftey critical requirements.
+I haven't used them since I was never in an environment to use them.
-It's like using a super sized out of scope goto.
+From my understanding it's like a super sized out of scope goto which just sounds like the complete opposite of a simple control flow.
-Supposedly they are useful for getting out of deep errors.
+Supposedly they are useful for getting out of deep errors or useful for exception handling.
-However, now you jumped back to a state with all the stuff you've just done.
-You haven't reverted the code you have just jumped back to a section in the text segment and set the stack pointer to where it was at that state.
-Now the programmer is left in a state where they can't free, close, or clean what they've just done.
-Now yes if you plan to immediately exit it might be fine, but if not you're leaving yourself in a bad state.
+However, because of rules 5 and 7 the exceptions should be caught before they occur.
+This isn't to say exception handling is bad, it's just that C has a different way of catching errors.
+Langauges that have exception handling it is good to use.
+For the most part in normal programming these two methods don't need to be used at all.

 Goto is a little weird.
 Goto isn't inheriently evil as some think.